EC528-Fall-2024/async-batch-cloud-llms/README.md

 Sprint4 Slideshow
 Sprint5 Slideshow

+## 1. The Problem

+There are three large problems with the current process for calling LLMs available on the market.
+The first problem is Rate Limits which Cloud LLM providers impose.
+These limits prevent sending all requests simultaneously.
+Second is the problem of the Manual Oversight: required in the current process.
+The current manual process is inefficient and impractical for large-scale backfill jobs.
+The third problem is the inefficient management of requests caused a delayed timely output.

-## 1. Vision and Goals Of The Project:
+## 2. Vision and Goals Of The Project:
 The vision of this project is to create an automated, scalable, and efficient asynchronous batch processing solution for cloud-based Large Language Models (LLMs) at Two Sigma, enabling effortless data backfilling for large-scale financial datasets.
 By removing the complexity of rate limits imposed by cloud LLM providers and minimizing the need for manual oversight, this solution will allow for processing large amounts of data in an optimized and timely manner, ultimately improving operational capabilities.

 High-Level Goals of this project include: